aquasecurity/trivy-operator/docs/docs/index.md

   <figcaption>Workload reconcilers discover K8s controllers, manage scan jobs, and create VulnerabilityReport and ConfigAuditReport objects.</figcaption>
 </figure>

 Every Kubernetes Operator defines a desired state.
 The Operator then works towards creating that state.
 In the case of the Trivy Operator, the desired state is to generate a security report for every Kubernetes workload in the cluster.
-The security report is stored a Custom Resource Definition (CRD).
+The security report is stored as a Custom Resource Definition (CRD).

 Beyond that, the Trivy Operator takes advantage of Kubernetes [garbage collector][k8s-garbage-collection] to automatically delete stale reports and trigger rescan.
 For example, deleting a ReplicaSet will delete its `VulnerabilityReports`, whereas deleting a VulnerabilityReport owned by a ReplicaSet will rescan that ReplicaSet and eventually recreate the VulnerabilityReport.

-Rescan is also triggered whenever a the configuration of a configuration audit plugin has changed.
+Rescan is also triggered whenever the configuration of a configuration audit plugin has changed.
 For example, when a new OPA policy script is added to the Confest plugin config.
 This is implemented by adding the label named `plugin-config-hash` to ConfigAuditReport instances.
 The plugins' config reconciler watches the ConfigMap that holds plugin settings and computes a hash from the ConfigMap's data.
 The hash is then compared with values of the `plugin-config-hash` labels.
 If hashes are not equal then affected ConfigAuditReport objects are deleted, which in turn triggers rescan - this time